rayference/pinttrs/README.md

 Features:

-- Automatic attachment of predefined units to unitless values
+- [x] Automatic attachment of predefined units to unitless values
-- Verification of units compatibility for united values
+- [x] Verification of units compatibility for unit-ed values
-- Dynamic fetching of units from a registry
+- [ ] Dynamic fetching of units from a registry
-- Unit-enabled deserialisation of objects
+- [ ] Unit-enabled deserialisation of objects